-Trudging through unbroken snow is a singular experience.
-It’s fun to try to discern who made all the tracks along the way.
+Trudging through unbroken snow is a singular, tiring experience.
 After about another quarter mile we turned off the road and onto a trail (I think) and then shortly thereafter turned north and began the bushwhack.
 Another great thing about snowshoeing areas that normal people don’t snowshoe?
 You can never get lost.
 Think about it.

 After a few minutes of poking around, we found some cedars.
 I just realized that there was “snow falling on cedars” but since I know nothing of that book, I can’t even make a joke.
 So we ducked and dipped and clambered and shimmied and never really saw a sweeping view of just cedar.
 (And Rob says such a thing doesn’t exist here anyway.)
 And that was that.
 We turned tail and followed our tracks back out to the road and then to my car.

 Afterwards, we adjourned to the Butterworth estate and sipped on Irish coffees while warming our toes and recounting our adventure into the belly of one of Connecticut’s National Natural Landmarks.